Scrawach/cows-crasher/README.md

   <img width="200" src="doc/cow-with-catapult.png" alt="Cow with catapult">
 </p>

 This is a simple arcade action game about a confrontation between UFOs and cows, made in a week for a local gamejam.
 All game logic is written according to the component approach (Unity-way) without any architecture things.
+[Play in browser](https://scrawach.github.io/cows-crasher-webgl/).

 # Screenshots
 <p align="center">